joshleitzel/rawthought/README.md

-# Raw Thought: The Weblog of Aaron Swartz in Markdown, PDF, and ePub
+# Raw Thought: The Weblog of Aaron Swartz in Markdown, PDF, ePub, and Mobi
 This repo is a collection of the late Aaron Swartz’s [blog posts](http://aaronsw.com/weblog).
 The contents are available in two formats:

 - First, each post is available individually in Markdown, HTML, and PDF.
 These files are found in the posts’ subdirectories under the `posts/` directory.
 For example, the post “Change of Course” from 7/16/05 has the following files: [Markdown](https://github.com/joshleitzel/rawthought/blob/master/posts/2005-07-16-newethics/newethics.md), [HTML](https://github.com/joshleitzel/rawthought/blob/master/posts/2005-07-16-newethics/newethics.html), [PDF](https://github.com/joshleitzel/rawthought/blob/master/posts/2005-07-16-newethics/newethics.pdf?raw=true)